Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ---
-title: How to implement a Shopping Cart feature using TypeScript, Redis and React
+title: How to implement a shopping cart using TypeScript, Redis and React
 date: 2023-11-20
 tags:
   - Tutorials